 Upcoming Presentations and Public Lectures

 'A Marvel to Behold or For-Profit Pandering?
-Disney’s Embrace of Indigenous Resistance and Survivance', 15th Popular Culture and World Politics Conference (PCWP v15), 19-22 November 2024, Gadjah Mada University, Yogyakarta, Indonesia
+Disney’s Embrace of Indigenous Recognition, Resistance, and Survivance', 15th Popular Culture and World Politics Conference (PCWP v15), 19-22 November 2024, Gadjah Mada University, Yogyakarta, Indonesia

 Past Events